yurivict/vm-to-tor/README.md

-# vm-to-tor: Connect virtual machines (VirtualBox, bhyve, etc) to TOR on FreeBSD (FreeBSD port will be named security/vm-to-tor)
+# vm-to-tor: Connect virtual machines (VirtualBox, bhyve, etc) to Tor on FreeBSD (FreeBSD port security/vm-to-tor)

-This is the FreeBSD service that allows to seamlessly connect any number of the VirtualBox machines to the TOR anonymity network. (https://www.torproject.org/)
+This is the FreeBSD service that allows to seamlessly connect any number of the VirtualBox machines to the Tor anonymity network. (https://www.torproject.org/)

 ## Screenshot